LBHackney-IT/lbh-housing-register/README.md

 ## 🧱 How it's made

 This app has been built using [Next.js](https://nextjs.org), with components built out using the [Hackney design system](https://design-system.hackney.gov.uk/developing/react) as reference.

+Forms are using [Formik](https://formik.org/), a React library to make building forms easier.

 ### Components